Invarion/invarion-docs/docs/rapidpath-online/rapidpath-online-basics/selecting-and-altering-objects.md

 **Single objects** can be selected by simply clicking on them.

-**Multiple objects** can be selected by holding **shift** while clicking each object required.
-Clicking an already selected item while holding **shift** will have the effect of removing that item from selection.
+**Multiple objects** can be selected by holding **Shift** while clicking each object required.
+Clicking an already selected item while holding **Shift** will have the effect of removing that item from selection.

 **Multiple objects** can also be selected by clicking and dragging your mouse across an area of the Canvas, creating a **Selection Box**.